josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte-comparing-with-react-vue.md

 ## What is Svelte?

-At a basic level, you could think of Svelte as a frontend framework akin to [React](https://reactjs.org), [Vue](https://vuejs.org), etc. Svelte is the newest of the big names in the space, however, and it definitely seems as though it's learned from the others, in terms of both developer experience and optimization.
+At a basic level, you could think of Svelte as a frontend user interface (UI) framework akin to [React](https://reactjs.org), [Vue](https://vuejs.org), etc. Svelte is the newest of the big names in the space, however, and it definitely seems as though it's learned from the others, in terms of both developer experience and optimization.

 As with any frontend framework, you use Svelte to build components, which are then the building blocks for your user interface (UI).
 As events happen and state and data change (for example: a user adding an item to the cart), the components automatically update to reflect those changes in the UI.
 (More on that in a bit.)